Best Hostels for Digital Nomads in Istanbul: Asian & European Side

 But here’s something I wish I knew beforehand: sites like Booking.com are banned in Turkey.
 It has something to do with the sites not paying taxes to Turkey, so the Turkish government banned the websites and they don’t work in Turkey.
 But the weird thing is, you can book stays in Turkey as long as you’re not in Turkey.

-So book your hostel ahead of arriving in Turkey if you really want to use Booking.
-Otherwise, I used Hostelworld while in Turkey.
+So book your hostel ahead of arriving in Turkey if you really want to use Booking (which I do as I get Genius rewards).
+Otherwise, I used Hostelworld while in Turkey, since that site worked.

 Buy a Museum Card